unlight/asmt-javascript-questions/README.md

 - What is White and Black testing?
 What is better?
 - What is the Testing Pyramid?
 - Can you describe what are the main differences between Jasmine and Mocha?
 - How you can be sure that code is really tested?
+How we can prevent cheating on unit test?
 What does 100% code coverage means?
 (AAA, Mutation testing)

 ### JS && DOM && CSS
 - What ways of managing asynchronous code do you know?